kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

 ![](caf_rnaseq_combined_analysis_files/figure-gfm/removeBatchEffect%20model%20matrix%20with%20Study+Subpopulation,%20heatmap-1.png)<!-- -->

-We can see from the PCA and heatmap above that including condition (tumour-juxtatumour) and subtype in our model matrix leads to good separation of the subtypes, and a lack of clustering by batch.
-The problem with this approach is that it treats our `Unknown` subtype as its own subtype, which means it will cluster on its own no matter what we do.
+We can see from the PCA and heatmap above that including condition (tumour-juxtatumour) and Subpopulation in our model matrix leads to good separation of the Subpopulations, and a lack of clustering by batch.
+The problem with this approach is that it treats our `Unknown` Subpopulation as its own Subpopulation, which means it will cluster on its own no matter what we do.
 Is there a way around this?
 Frozen surrogate variable analysis could be an option, but this is usually used on microarray data, I don’t know if it can be used on RNA-sequencing data.

 ``` r
 mat <- assay(vsd)